Adekabang/docs-8labs/docs/VMware/reset-evaluation-trial-esxi.md

 Reset the Evaluation Trial to 60 days again.
 Works on ESXI 8.
 ### Preparation
 You can activate the SSH service.
 Actions > Services > Enable Secure Shell (SSH).
-SSH to your ESXI Machine
+SSH to your ESXI Machine.
 ```bash
 ssh [username]@[ip_server]
 ```